alexwarren/techdebtguide/articles/case-study-stack-overflow.md

 permalink: case-study-stack-overflow
 ---

-I used to work at Stack Overflow, and this is a story about some technical debt I encountered there.
+I used to work as a web developer at Stack Overflow, and this is a story about some technical debt I encountered there.
 It's interesting to look at how this particular piece of technical debt came to exist in the first place, because it shows how a changing business leads to changing requirements, which is one of the reasons why technical debt is inevitable in any system.
 Then we'll look at how I went about fixing it.

 I came across this technical debt in 2016 when I was working on a redesign of the login experience for Stack Overflow Talent, which is the portal that employers use to post job listings, create company pages and search for candidates on Stack Overflow.

-I found that the code for handling user logins and registration was split across two different codebases - the UI lived in the main Stack Overflow Talent codebase, but there was a separate site internally called CareersAuth that received the login and registration form posts, and handled validating and storing usernames and passwords.
+The code for handling user logins and registration was split across two different codebases - the UI lived in the main Stack Overflow Talent codebase, but there was a separate site called CareersAuth that received the login and registration form posts, and handled validating and storing usernames and passwords.

-This had a few impacts:
-- showing validation errors in the UI was a pain
-- CareersAuth had outdated dependencies, was hard to get up and running on a developer system
-- emails were handled in two places - Careers had a Users table, and CareersAuth had a separate table

-Harder to understand, not documented...
-Simple functionality like a "forgot password" form couldn't be implemented.

-So it was overcomplicated, led to bugs where emails got mismatched.
+This slowed me down a bit while implementing the updated redesign.
+Firstly, CareersAuth hadn't been touched for several years, so I had to spend some time updating various dependencies before I got it to work locally on my developer machine.
+Secondly, being on a separate site to the login and registration forms slowed me down with some of the UI changes I had to make.

+I could see other drawbacks of the design too.
+There was no mechanism for users to change their passwords while they were logged in, which seemed like pretty basic functionality - but would have been hard to add with the current design.
+Email addresses were stored in two places, as Talent its own Users table, and CareersAuth had a separate database.
+That meant that when users changed their email address on Stack Overflow Talent, this was not reflected on the separate CareersAuth database, which meant they couldn't get a password reset sent to their new email address.

+Those kinds of issues could have been worked around, but they would have been unncessarily complex.
+The system was harder to understand than it needed to be, and not well documented.
 Why had intelligent people implemented this in such a strange way?
 It turns out, as with a lot of technical debt, that the decisions made perfect sense at the time.
 Let's look at a little history.

 (Nice timeline from Punyon on this: https://meta.stackoverflow.com/questions/312452/careers-unificintegration-jobs-on-stack-overflow)
 2006: Joel on Software job board: https://www.joelonsoftware.com/2006/09/05/introducing-jobsjoelonsoftwarecom/